particle-iot/docs/src/content/reference/device-os/firmware.md

 }
 ```

-The default connection timeout is 5 seconds but it can be customized by using the version of connect with options, below, or by using setPPCP.
+The default connection timeout is 5 seconds but it can be customized by using the version of connect with options, below, or by using [`BLE.setPPCP()`](/reference/device-os/firmware/#ble-setppcp-).

-It is possible to save the address and avoid scanning, however the address may change periodically, so you should be prepared to scan again if necessary.
+It is possible to save the address and avoid scanning, however the address could change on some BLE devices, so you should be prepared to scan again if necessary.

 You can connect up to 5 peripheral devices at the same time from the central device.

-#### connect(options)
+#### BLE.connect(options)

 This version of connect allows parameters for the connection to be set.